Marathon trophy from 1896 Olympics goes on display in Greece

 ATHENS The trophy won by the marathon winner at the 1896 Olympics has gone on display for the first time in Greece, and the new owners and prime minister said they hoped it would help inspire Greeks to overcome economic crisis.

-The Breal's Silver Cup, which stands just six inches (15 cm) tall, has been described as one of the most important pieces of memorabilia associated with the Games.
+The Breal's Silver Cup, which stands just six inches tall, has been described as one of the most important pieces of memorabilia associated with the Games.

 When it was sold in April by the grandson of the victor, Greek athlete Spyros Louis, it smashed the previous auction record for an Olympic artifact.

-The Athens-based Stavros Niarchos Foundation paid more than 650,000 euros (515 pounds) to acquire the cup.
+The Athens-based Stavros Niarchos Foundation paid more than 650,000 euros ($814,000)to acquire the cup.
 It said it wanted to keep it in Greece, which won it 116 years ago and is now in its deepest recession since World War Two.

 "In these tough times, all Greeks must follow the bravery, resilience and fighting spirit that made Spyros Louis win," Andreas Dracopoulos, head of the foundation, said on Monday when the trophy went on display.